All Episodes

 Your wife said another example of this administration cloud of secrecy.

-I think that that uh it's gotten a little more light than it would have because the administration has an enormous penchant uh for secrecy for not telling anybody anything about anything.
+I think that it's gotten a little more light than it would have because the administration has an enormous penchant for secrecy, for not telling anybody anything about anything.

-Oh, Bill Clinton talking about an enormous pension for secrecy.
+Oh, Bill Clinton talking about an enormous penchant for secrecy.

 I know a lot about quail hunting.

-I've been out there, I've uh pulled a bunch of triggers in my life, and I've I've I've had all kinds of you know there's two kinds of quail hunts out there.
+I've pulled a bunch of triggers in my life, and I've had all kinds of things.

-Now, if they're actually out there hunting wild birds, and these birds are wild and they're flushing them out there, and and you don't know where everybody is, and those birds fing up, and you go I can understand that.
+If they're actually out there hunting wild birds and these birds are wild and they're flushing them out there and you don't know where everybody is and those birds sping up and you can understand that.

-But if this simply quail farm where these little birds are raised and and pampered like Democrat welfare state recipients, and then all of a sudden they're released, and they think they're flying away free, and an advice president's out there shooting them.
+But if this simply quail farm where these little birds are raised and pampered like Democrat welfare state recipients and then all of a sudden they're released and they think they're flying away free and the vice president's out there shooting them.

-If that if it's that kind of thing, then I think we got to look at it very carefully.
+If it's that kind of thing, then I think we got to look at it very, he said this.

 But they've forgotten everything they said because the marching orders went out.